OnsJannet/CyberCellCoin/README.md

 # CyberCellCoin Overview
-CyberCellCoin is a project wriiten in Python and implemented only for educational prupose a simple crypto-currency and blockchain network
+CyberCellCoin is a project writen in Python and implemented only for educational prupose a simple crypto-currency and blockchain network (please don't use it in a production envirement !)

 # Install Software Packages
 please use the following command to install Python Packages before you start